DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Findings

 \subsubsection{Clearer and More Controllable Agent Collaboration}

 Participants reported significantly higher satisfaction with the AI agent in DuetUI (AI Satisfaction: $M_D$=3.84 vs. $M_S$=3.44; $p$=.0012, $d$=.752), detailed in Figure \ref{subfig:ai_satisfaction}.
-They felt it was clearer how to interact with the AI ($Q_2$: $M_D$=4.08 vs. $M_S$=3.75; $p$=.0301, $r$=.667) and that the AI's actions were more predictable ($Q_5$: $M_D$=3.04 vs. $M_S$=2.50; $p$=.0342, $d$=.460).
-Critically, DuetUI made the process of communicating with the AI feel more effortless ($Q_6$: $M_D$=3.96 vs. $M_S$=2.96; $p$=.0040, $d$=.653).
+Regarding AI satisfaction, participants found the interaction logic to be significantly clearer ($Q_2$: $M_D$=4.04 vs. $M_S$=3.62; $p$=.0128, $d$=.551) and experienced a stronger sense of collaboration with the system ($Q_4$: $M_D$=3.88 vs. $M_S$=3.53; $p$=.0162, $d$=.530).
+The AI's actions were perceived as more predictable ($Q_5$: $M_D$=3.08 vs. $M_S$=2.69; $p$=.0069, $d$=.606), and notably, DuetUI enabled significantly more effortless communication compared to the baseline ($Q_6$: $M_D$=4.11 vs. $M_S$=3.12; $p$=.0001, $d$=.946).
 Qualitatively, 15 participants (P1, P3-6, P8-10, P12-18) stated that DuetUI effectively reduced their prompting burden.
 This was achieved by replacing single text prompts with clearer interaction affordances and by enabling real-time corrections.
 For example, P4 highlighted the value of structured inputs: ``\textit{For a non-developer like me... having a dropdown menu would be much better.}'' Participants also valued the ability to intervene when the AI went off-track, which was a common frustration with the baseline.
-P9 explained, ``\textit{I feel like I can correct the AI's mistakes in real-time, instead of waiting...}'' This reduced burden, as P4 added, ultimately ``\textit{increased their desire to interact with the AI.}'' Six participants (P2-4, P6, P10, P15) found DuetUI reduced their cognitive load by handling the burdensome process of ``\textit{gathering and integrating information}" and providing ``\textit{suggestions}," allowing them to ``\textit{refine the plan and focus on the task itself}" (P3).
-P6 summarized this succinctly: ``\textit{This reduced my mental load significantly.}"
+P9 explained, ``\textit{I feel like I can correct the AI's mistakes in real-time, instead of waiting...}'' This reduced burden, as P4 added, ultimately ``\textit{increased their desire to interact with the AI.}'' Six participants (P2-4, P6, P10, P15) found DuetUI reduced their cognitive load by handling the burdensome process of ``\textit{gathering and integrating information}'' and providing ``\textit{suggestions},'' allowing them to ``\textit{refine the plan and focus on the task itself}'' (P3).
+P6 summarized this succinctly: ``\textit{This reduced my mental load significantly.}''